-Will Amazon Prime Day Be Cancelled or Delayed?
+Will Prime Day Be Cancelled or Delayed?

 With the accustomed date traditionally set by Amazon fast approaching, excited shoppers and dedicated third-party Amazon sellers alike are in quandary about the potential date of the much anticipated Amazon Prime Day 2020.
 However, with the looming threat of novel Coronavirus, the exact date of the annual Amazon event remains a mystery up to now.

 The pandemic brought about by Coronavirus has undeniably changed how people live.
 The consumer industry has even been forced to make some adjustments in order to address the peculiarities accompanying the so-called “new normal.”
 Even the multinational tech-company, Amazon Inc, has to take necessary steps to maintain the safety of its personnel, especially those working in their e-commerce branch.
-Thus, leading to the rumors of the possible delay or cancellation of Prime Day, which is normally observed in July of every year.
+Thus, leading to the rumors of the possible delay or cancellation of Amazon Prime Day, which is normally observed in July of every year.

-In retrospect, Prime Day began during the 20th anniversary of Amazon.
-To show the company’s value to its Prime members, July 15, 2015, marked the first Prime Day event.
-The first-ever Prime Day lasted for 24 hours with 9 participating locations, namely the U.S., UK, Spain, Japan, Italy, Germany, France, Canada, and Austria.
+In retrospect, Amazon Prime Day began during the 20th anniversary of Amazon.
+To show the company’s value to its Prime members, July 15, 2015, marked the first Amazon Prime Day event.
+The first-ever Amazon Prime Day lasted for 24 hours with 9 participating locations, namely the U.S., UK, Spain, Japan, Italy, Germany, France, Canada, and Austria.

-Amazon Prime Day 2020 Rumored Schedule
+Amazon Prime Day Predictions: Rumored 2020 Schedule

 Reuters reported that there is a plan by Amazon to suspend the much anticipated Prime Day until at least August.
 The said date surfaced because of the alleged internal meeting notes that were seen by Reuters.
 With the said target month, it is expected that it could lead to a potential impact of $100 million or even up to $300 million, as what Forbes likewise emphasized in their report.

 Alternatively, another development concerning the Amazon Prime Day 2020 schedule has surfaced online with the publication of a new report by Tom’s Guide.
 According to the said website, Prime Day will likely happen in September, again citing Coronavirus as the main reason for its delay.
+And if would happen, this will somehow affect the sale of a Prime Day seller.

 However, upon closer inspection, the basis for the date was the previously published report of The Wall Street Journal, which was updated on May 21, 2020.
 Therefore, making it just over a month newer than April 4, 2020, Reuters’ report that cited August as the potential Prime Day date.